Without a living will, you risk:

 The main difference between a will and a living will is their function.

-A last will directs the distribution of assets after someone passes away.
+A last will and testament directs the distribution of assets after someone passes away.

 A living will gives direction for medical care in the event of incapacitation.